 Let’s talk biscuits for a minute.
 Gluten free biscuits can be tricky, and over the past few years we have recipe tested a LOT of different methods.
 Here’s the deal.
 Gluten free flours tend to have a more coarse texture than regular wheat flour, and they also soak up more moisture.
 This means it’s easy for your baked goods to come out dense and gritty.

-Use the right flour.
-We know, we know, you want to use the one that’s in your pantry, or the one that’s easy to find on your local store’s shelf, or…heaven forbid…the one that only costs an arm as opposed to an arm and a leg.
-But GUYS, if you want a really good gluten free biscuit, you need to use the right flour.
-We have tested this and other biscuit recipes with well over half a dozen gf flours, and the best by far is Cup4Cup.
+- Use the right flour.
+We have tested this and other biscuit recipes with well over half a dozen gf flours, and the best by far is Cup4Cup, followed closely by Better Batter.
 This is in no way sponsored, it just legitimately yields the best results every time.
 So grab a bag online or at your local store (many carry it, find yours here).
 Gluten Free Mama’s Almond Flour Blend will also work for this recipe, just be sure to add xanthan gum.

-MAKING THIS RECIPE???
-We love to hear about it!
+MAKING Hatch Green Chile Biscuits???
+We would love to hear about it!

 >>>Snap a photo, and tag @LifeAfterWheat on social media